TrineHusoy/PBPK_PFOA/README.md

 ## Files

-### These are the files used for the exposure estimate for PFOA from the diet:
+### Files used for the exposure estimate for PFOA from the diet:
 The R code to run the dietary exposure assessment
 [PFOA_food_version1.Rmd](https://github.com/TrineHusoy/PBPK_PFOA/blob/main/Code/PFOA_food_version1.Rmd)
 The data files as input to the dietary exposure